awsdocs/amazon-glacier-developer-guide/doc_source/glacier-api-permissions-ref.md

-# Amazon Glacier API Permissions: Actions, Resources, and Conditions Reference<a name="glacier-api-permissions-ref"></a>
+# Amazon S3 Glacier API Permissions: Actions, Resources, and Conditions Reference<a name="glacier-api-permissions-ref"></a>

 When you are setting up [Access Control](auth-and-access-control.md#access-control) and writing a permissions policy that you can attach to an IAM identity \(identity\-based policies\) or a resource \(resource\-based policies\), you can use the following table as a reference\.
-The table lists each Amazon Glacier API operation, the corresponding actions for which you can grant permissions to perform the action, and the AWS resource for which you can grant the permissions\.
+The table lists each Glacier API operation, the corresponding actions for which you can grant permissions to perform the action, and the AWS resource for which you can grant the permissions\.

 You specify the actions in the policy's `Action` element, and you specify the resource value in the policy's `Resource` element\.
 Also, you can use the IAM policy language `Condition` element to specify when a policy should take effect\.

 To specify an action, use the `glacier:` prefix followed by the API operation name \(for example, `glacier:CreateVault`\)\.
-For most Amazon Glacier actions, `Resource` is the vault on which you want to grant the permissions\.
+For most Glacier actions, `Resource` is the vault on which you want to grant the permissions\.
 You specify a vault as the `Resource` value by using the vault ARN\.
 To express conditions, you use predefined condition keys\.
-For more information, see [Overview of Managing Access Permissions to Your Amazon Glacier Resources](access-control-overview.md)\.
+For more information, see [Overview of Managing Access Permissions to Your Amazon S3 Glacier Resources](access-control-overview.md)\.

 The following table lists actions that can be used with identity\-based policies and resource\-based policies\.